OwenCochell/cursepy/docs/source/install.rst

 .. code-block:: bash

-    $ pip install capy --upgrade
+    $ pip install cursepy --upgrade

-This will update capy if necessary.
+This will update cursepy if necessary.